kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

 The ***pnp startup-vlan 5*** command will program the target switches port connected with a trunk and automatically add the vlan and SVI to the target switch making that vlan ready to accept a DHCP address.
-This is available on switches running 16.6 code or greater as upstream neighbors.
-Older switches or upstream devices that are not capable of running the command should be onboarded in vlan 1 and the vlan modified as part of the onboarding process.
+The feature is available on switches running 16.6 code or greater as upstream neighbors.
+Older switches or upstream devices that cannot run the command should utilize VLAN 1 and then set up the correct management VLAN modified as part of the onboarding process.

 ### Step 1.2 - ***DHCP Setup***
 We need a DHCP scope to supply the address within the management network temporarily in order to complete the configuration and onboarding.
 The scope should be configured to offer addresses from part of the range of addresses leaving the other part of the scope for the static addresses.
 It also can be a reservation as DHCP servers can reserve addresses for specific MAC addresses, one benefit of this is DNS host entries are automatically updated sometimes depending on the DHCP Server.